Knowledge Base

 The remaining user attributes can be found in the following locations:

-• the contact information tab: Home phone, Web Page, Notes;
+• the General tab > Manage contact information: Alias, Home phone, Notes;

 Fig. 3.
-Locating the remaining user attributes within user mailbox properties.
+Locating the remaining user attributes in the Exchange admin center.

-In order to modify user properties in the AAD admin center, perform the following steps:
+In order to modify user properties in the Microsoft Entra admin center, perform the following steps:

-2. In the navigation menu on the left, click Users (Fig. 4.).
+2. In the navigation menu on the left, go to Entra ID > Users (Fig. 4.).

-Accessing the Users list in the AAD admin center
+Accessing the Users list in the Microsoft Entra admin center.

 Fig. 4.
-Accessing the Users list in the Azure Active Directory admin center.
+Accessing the Users list in the Microsoft Entra admin center.

 1. Now, you will see the list of all users registered in your organization.
-Select a user to display their properties.
-The Profile tab will contain all user properties.
-In order to modify them, click Edit, as shown in Fig. 5.
+Select a user and click the Properties tab on the Overview settings page to display all the user's properties.
+In order to modify them, click Edit properties, as shown in Fig. 5.

 Fig. 5.
 Editing the user's profile details.